Danny-NUS/SinTechSVS/index.md

 ### Singing Techniques
 <div style="text-align: justify">
     In this section, we provide samples of singing techniques included in our research.
+In sentence-level samples, bolded words are sung in the specific technique.
 </div>

 <table>